-Understanding your travel and health insurance needs can be a bit of a headache, not to mention trying to find a suitable product that fulfils your specific requirements.
-In this article, we discuss:
+Understanding your travel and health insurance needs can be a bit of a headache, but it's so important to find a suitable product that fulfils your specific travel and health insurance requirements.
+This is why we revisit this topic each and every year, as the available travel and health insurance products keep evolving as do one's specific requirements.

 The difference between Health Insurance and Travel Insurance (it’s not as clear as what the names suggest!) and what such products may or may not include.